 To show the result above, as fibers of an analytic relative curve are endowed with the structure of an analytic curve, we follow a similar line of reasoning as in \cite{une}.
 However, there are many additional technical difficulties that appear in this relative setting.
 Here is a brief outline of the proof.

 We construct particular covers of a neighborhood of the fiber over which patching is possible (the so called \textit{relative nice covers}); this is a relative analogue of \textit{nice covers} as introduced in \cite[Definition 2.1]{une}.
-As in the one-dimensional case, \textit{type ~3} points on the fiber play an important role.
+As in the one-dimensional case, \textit{type ~3} points (which are characterized by simple algebraic and topological properties; see Preliminaires for the definition) on the fiber play an important role.
 Their existence is guaranteed by the hypothesis on the dimension of $S$.

-We first treat the case of $\mathbb{P}_S^{1, \mathrm{an}}$ - the relative projective analytic line over $S$.
+We first treat the case of $\mathbb{P}_S^{1, \mathrm{an}}$ -- the relative projective analytic line over $S$.
 The construction of relative nice covers is easier in this particular setting: we use the notion of \textit{thickening} of an affinoid domain on the fiber $C_x$ to obtain ``well-behaved" affinoid domains on a neighborhood of $C_x$.
-The idea of thickenings (in the case of $\mathbb{P}^{1, \mathrm{an}}$) appears in some unpublished notes of J\'er\^ome Poineau.
-We then show that patching \textit{can} be applied to relative nice covers in the case of $\mathbb{P}^{1, \mathrm{an}}.$
+The idea of thickenings in the case of $\mathbb{P}^{1, \mathrm{an}}$ appears in some unpublished notes of J\'er\^ome Poineau (see Remark \ref{poineau} and Lemma \ref{18aaa} for a detailed account).

+We then show that the general setting of Section \ref{patching} can be applied to these relative nice covers of $\mathbb{P}^{1, \mathrm{an}}$, meaning that patching \emph{can} be applied to them, provided we restrict to a small enough neighborhood of the fiber.

 By using pullbacks of finite morphisms towards $\mathbb{P}^{1, \mathrm{an}},$ a notion of relative nice cover can be constructed more generally for the case of normal relative proper curves.
 By adding to this the Weil restriction of scalars, patching is shown to be possible over relative nice covers in this more general framework as well.